- Form a Company Now! +

 Anyone who does work for a company but is not a full-time employee of the company should fill out the W-9 federal income tax form.
 Freelancers and independent contractors may have to fill out many W-9 forms, depending on how many companies they work for over the course of a year.

 Consultants are also required to fill out a W-9 for each company they consulted with throughout the year.

-The W9 form can be downloaded from the IRS website.
+Form W-9 can be downloaded for free from the IRS website.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.